-Comment: Westpac's gender pay gap surprise - give me strength
+Cathy Murphy: Westpac's gender pay gap surprise - give me strength

 Westpac's openness about its data is refreshing, but the subject matter is neither new nor unexpected.

 I wholeheartedly agree that the more honest, assessable information that is made open, the better.

-I do query how this can be achieved without avenues for the invariable manipulation of numbers popping up, but this is a question for those more mathematically minded than me.

 The suggestion does not, however, go nearly far enough as regulations should require mandatory reporting with the gender pay gap also broken down by age, disability, ethnicity, LGBTQ+ and part-time status.

 I disagree with McLean that legislating "just becomes a compliance thing" because I strongly believe that there should be legal repercussions for failing to meet equal-pay requirements.

-Much like our health & safety regime, individuals should not face the burden of initiating private legal action to achieve enforcement of such rules.
+Much like our health and safety regime, individuals should not face the burden of initiating private legal action to achieve enforcement of such rules.

-There is so much to be done that aspirational targets such as 50/50 representation in another five years are nowhere near enough.
+There is so much to be done that aspirational targets such as 50/50 representation in

+another five years are nowhere near enough for any organisation that genuinely wants equality.

+There may be those who will say that my article is ill-judged, and that criticism of a major corporation promoting transparency will only serve to set the process back further.
+In reality, the longer we go on applauding partial measures, welcoming platitudes regarding vague future action, or generally accepting that "something is better than nothing", the longer the inequities will continue.

 Happy Suffrage Day McLean – 126 years on and we still have to fight tooth and nail for half of the population to be treated like the equal human beings that we are.